The Chronicles of Narnia: Accusations of gender stereotyping

 In later years, both Lewis and the Chronicles have been criticised (often by other authors of fantasy fiction) for gender role stereotyping, though other authors have defended Lewis in this area.
 Most allegations of sexism centre on the description of Susan Pevensie in The Last Battle when Lewis writes that Susan is "no longer a friend of Narnia" and interested "in nothing nowadays except nylons and lipstick and invitations".

 Philip Pullman, inimical to Lewis on many fronts, calls the Narnia stories "monumentally disparaging of women".
 His interpretation of the Susan passages reflects this view:

 Susan, like Cinderella, is undergoing a transition from one phase of her life to another.
 Lewis didn't approve of that.
 He didn't like women in general, or sexuality at all, at least at the stage in his life when he wrote the Narnia books.
 He was frightened and appalled at the notion of wanting to grow up.

 In fantasy author Neil Gaiman's short story "The Problem of Susan" (2004), an elderly woman, Professor Hastings, deals with the grief and trauma of her entire family's death in a train crash.
 Although the woman's maiden name is not revealed, details throughout the story strongly imply that this character is the elderly Susan Pevensie.
 The story is written for an adult audience and deals with issues of sexuality and violence and through it Gaiman presents a critique of Lewis's treatment of Susan, as well as the problem of evil as it relates to punishment and salvation.

-Lewis supporters cite the positive roles of women in the series, including Jill Pole in The Silver Chair, Aravis Tarkheena in The Horse and His Boy, Polly Plummer in The Magician's Nephew, and particularly Lucy Pevensie in The Lion, the Witch and the Wardrobe.
-Alan Jacobs, an English professor at Wheaton College, asserts that Lucy is the most admirable of the human characters and that generally the girls come off better than the boys throughout the series (Jacobs, 2008: 259).
 In her contribution to The Chronicles of Narnia and Philosophy, Karin Fry, an assistant professor of philosophy at the University of Wisconsin, Stevens Point, notes that "the most sympathetic female characters in The Chronicles are consistently the ones who question the traditional roles of women and prove their worth to Aslan through actively engaging in the adventures just like the boys."
 Fry goes on to say: